 The two fields “Sha256 in ledger:” and “Json in ledger:” will now both say “Yes” and the “My Dochashes” table will be populated with your DocShield transactions.

-To double-check if your transactions have been properly included in the Bismuth blockchain, it is recommended to check with one of the explorers.
-These are for example:
+To double-check if your transactions have been properly included in the Bismuth blockchain, the public website for the crystal can be used:

 To find your transactions, search for your account address in the blockchain.
 After the transactions have appeared (the average Bismuth blocktime is 60 seconds) these transactions will contain the proof that you were in the possession of the corresponding documents at the timestamp shown in the block explorer.
 If a future dispute should arise regarding your intellectual property, the blockchain explorer and your account address would be the tools to use in your defense.